relvaner/actor4j-core/Readme.md

 Fig. 6: Representation of the analysis tool for `actor4j`

 ## License ##
 This framework is released under an open source BSD-3-Clause license.
-Additionally provides an express grant of patent rights from contributers to users (adapted acording to Apache License 2.0).
+Additionally provides an express grant of patent rights from contributers to users (adapted acording to Apache License 2.0, see also the [Go programming language](https://github.com/golang/go/blob/master/PATENTS)).

 ## References ##
 [1]<a name="1"/> Lightbend (2016).
 Akka. http://akka.io/